📚 Literature Review AI

 Understanding the foundation of academic research

 A literature review is a comprehensive survey and critical analysis of existing scholarly research on a specific topic.
-It identifies what is known, what is debated, and what gaps exist in the academic conversation.
+It identifies what is known, what is debated, and what gaps exist in the academic conversation, providing essential context for new research.

 Key characteristics of a literature review: